-- 1. Necessary systems to ensure proper execution of business of the Company - (1) Systems to ensure that execution of duties by the Company's Directors and employees are compliant with laws and the Articles of Incorporation - (i) We thoroughly ensure compliance with laws and regulations and the Articles of Incorporation and other KHI regulations and policies by establishing ethical standards to serve as the basis for decisions in taking an action as the "The Kawasaki Group Code of Conduct" and ensuring that Directors and Audit & Supervisory Board Members (hereinafter, "Officers") are thoroughly familiar with the guideline. - (ii) We establish a system to promote measures, with President as the chief executive of internal controls and General Manager of each division as the manager in charge of internal controls, and manage the internal control systems in a unified way.
-We do so based on the roles and responsibilities given to Officers and employees, in order to ensure the appropriateness of business operations by achieving objectives such as effective and efficient business operations, reliable financial reporting, compliance with laws, and safeguarding of assets. - (iii) We deliberate and make decisions on policies and measures, under the governance of President, for the Corporate CSR Committee and the CSR Committee (consisting of Officers and other employees) to comply with the "The Kawasaki Group Code of Conduct" and to take thoroughgoing compliance initiatives.
-We continue to improve understanding and awareness of compliance through ongoing education and training activities for various types of legal compliance and also monitor operational status.
+1. Necessary systems to ensure proper execution of business of the Company

+- (1) Systems to ensure that execution of duties by the Company's Directors and employees are compliant with laws and regulations and the Articles of Incorporation - (i) We thoroughly ensure compliance with laws and regulations and the Articles of Incorporation and other KHI Group's regulations and policies by establishing ethical standards to serve as the basis for decisions in taking an action as the "The Kawasaki Group Code of Conduct" (hereinafter, the "Code of Conduct") and ensuring that Directors and Audit & Supervisory Board Members (hereinafter, "Officers") and Executive Officers and employees are thoroughly familiar with the Code of Conduct. - (ii) In order to achieve objectives such as effective and efficient business operations, reliable financial reporting, compliance with laws and regulations and safeguarding of assets, and secure the appropriateness of business operations, we establish a system to promote internal control, with President as the chief internal control officer and General Managers of each division as the managers in charge of internal control, and manage the internal control systems in a unified way based on the roles and responsibilities given to Officers, Executive Officers and employees, respectively. - (iii) We deliberate and make decisions on policies and measures, under the governance of President, for the Corporate CSR Committee and the CSR Committee (consisting of Officers and other employees) to comply with the "Code of Conduct" and to take thoroughgoing compliance initiatives.
+We

-- (iv) We work to enhance compliance systems by establishing the whistleblowing system to report information regarding compliance breaches. - (v) Executive Officers who are delegated to execute business operations within an appropriate scope are appointed at Board of Directors meetings.
+- continue to improve understanding and awareness of compliance through ongoing education and training activities for various types of legal compliance and also monitor operational status. - (iv) We work to enhance compliance systems by establishing the whistleblowing system to report information regarding compliance breaches. - (v) Executive Officers who are delegated to execute business operations within an appropriate scope are appointed at Board of Directors meetings.
 Meanwhile by appointing outside directors (independent officers stipulated in the Regulations of the Tokyo Stock Exchange) who are not likely to have any conflicts of interest with any general shareholder, the Company enhances the supervisory and monitoring functions of the Board of Directors for overall management.
 In addition, by appointing Outside Audit & Supervisory Board Members (independent officers stipulated in the Regulations of the Tokyo Stock Exchange) who are not likely to have any conflicts of interest with any general shareholder, the Company ensures the objectivity and neutrality of the management monitoring function by the Audit & Supervisory Board, and enhances the monitoring function. - (vi) The Internal Audit Department carries out KHI's business audits and evaluation/assessment of internal controls over financial reporting to ensure the proper execution of duties and the reliability of financial reporting.